seyiadisa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This folder contains my files for the ALX SE project: C - Even more pointers, arrays and strings
+# C - Even more pointers, arrays and strings